-No vaccine is 100% effective, and it is not yet known whether it will stop you passing on the virus.
+No vaccine is 100% effective, but studies suggest that it will help prevent some (but not necessarily all) transmission.
 So, having a vaccine will not change your occupational risk assessment.
 This includes advice that you should not work in high-risk areas if you have another serious medical condition, or if you are beyond 28 weeks' gestation.
 You will still need to follow the advice in your workplace and at home: